Biography of Grover Cleveland

 First Presidential Term

 Cleveland was the first Democratic candidate elected to the presidency since James Buchanan in 1856.
 Like other Democratic presidents before him, Cleveland subscribed to the Jeffersonian-Jacksonian philosophy of limited government.
-He did not, however, embrace the spoils system that Jackson had cultivated.
-He made most of his political appointments based upon merit rather than political partisanship.
+He did not, however, embrace the spoils system that Andrew Jackson had cultivated.
+He made most of his political appointments based on merit rather than political partisanship.

 Cleveland held a narrow view of his presidential duties.
 As opposed to creating policy, Cleveland believed his responsibilities were to execute the will of Congress and to act as a check on Congressional abuses of authority.
 Similar to his tenure as governor, Cleveland was not reluctant to use his veto power.
 Often butting heads with a Republican Senate, Cleveland vetoed hundreds of bills during his first term.

 Cleveland’s use of his veto power sometimes diminished his popularity.
 Vetoing pension bills for Civil War veterans cost him the support of members of the Grand Army of the Republic.
 He also fell out of favor with farmers by vetoing a bill to aid drought-stricken farmers in Texas in 1887.
 Although he sympathized with the farmers’ plight, Cleveland reasoned that “the people should support the government, the government should not support the people.”
-Using similar logic, Cleveland did little to protect the civil rights of post-Reconstruction African-Americans in the South, arguing that the federal government had no role in resolving social injustices.
+Using similar logic, Cleveland did little to protect the civil rights of post-Reconstruction African Americans in the South, arguing that the federal government had no role in resolving social injustices.

 Despite Cleveland’s narrow view of his powers, he used his office to promote a few programs.
 In 1887, Cleveland urged Congress to reduce protective tariffs because they unfairly favored some members of society at the expense of others.
 Likewise, he championed the gold standard because he believed that bimetallism punished creditors.
 His actions, however, did not always favor big business.
-Cleveland actively challenged railroad companies who had fraudulently secured massive grants of public land in the West.
+Cleveland actively challenged railroad companies that had fraudulently secured massive grants of public land in the West.
 During his administration, the government restored over eighty-one million acres to the public domain.

 Cleveland entered the White House as a bachelor but left a married man.
 On June 2, 1886, he married Frances Folsom, the daughter of his former law partner Oscar Folsom, who died thirteen years earlier.
 Their wedding remains the only marriage ceremony to take place in the White House.
 Affectionately known as Frank, the bride was twenty-one years old and Cleveland was forty-eight.
 Despite their twenty-seven-year age difference, the couple enjoyed a happy marriage that produced five children, Ruth (1891–1904), Esther (1893–1980), Marion (1895–1977), Richard Folsom (1897–1974), and Francis Grover (1903–1995).